daattali/ddpcr/README.md

 The well files are the only required input to `ddpcr`, and since ddPCR plates contain 96 wells, you can upload anywhere from 1 to 96 well files.
-The results file is not mandatory, but if you don't provide it then the wells will not have sample names attached to them.
+The results file is not mandatory, but if you don’t provide it then the wells will not have sample names attached to them.

 `ddpcr` contains a sample dataset called `small` that has 5 wells.
 We